 Prior to this, she was Chief Strategy Officer of Fundación Capital, a nonprofit social enterprise improving the financial lives of millions of families living in poverty, where she was responsible for spearheading impact and innovation processes globally and across the organization.
-She is also Founder of LISTA, a digital initiative proven to build the financial capabilities of low-income and vulnerable people at scale, which has to date reached more than half a million people across ten countries.
+She is also Founder of LISTA, a digital initiative proven to build the financial capabilities of low-income and vulnerable people at scale, which has to date reached more than half a million people across 13 countries on four continents.
 Specializing in poverty reduction through the lens of finance, with expertise in technology and women's economic empowerment, she develops evidence-based hybrid solutions to achieve social impact at scale.
 She holds a PhD from the University of Belgrade in Serbia, an MA in International Relations and BS in Communication, both from Boston University.
 She has lived and worked on four continents, spoken at conferences in 21 countries, and is trilingual (fluent in English, Spanish and Serbian).
 She is currently based in Kampala, Uganda.

 Published book on poverty reduction - Institute of International Politics and Economics in Serbia, 2017